lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 A final brief conclusion to this dissertation offers an assessment of the role of digital textual collections in contemporary literary study.

 Comprehensiveness is a fantasy: one of the goals of this dissertation is to examine the function and effects of that fantasy --- and to occupy an ambiguous position of both identifying the impossibility of the fantasy, and attempting to see a path to get closer to its fulfillment.

+“...when Western civilization and canon formation are challenged and rigorously interrogated ... what’s threatening to conservative academics \[is\] the possibility that such critiques will dismantle the bourgeois idea of a ‘professor’ and that, as a consequence, the sense of our significance and our role as teachers in the classroom would need to be fundamentally changed.”
+(Transgress 140)

+P 141:

+![][ScreenShot2021-03-07at4.23.44PM]

+P 142, words from RS (BE SURE TO ATTRIBUTE PROPERLY):

+![][ScreenShot2021-03-07at4.24.24PM]

+P 144-145:

+![][ScreenShot2021-03-07at4.27.32PM]![][ScreenShot2021-03-07at4.27.39PM]